notnola/pinychat/README.md

 ### Usage

+All arguments optional.

-`tinychat.py NICK ROOM` or `tinychat.py -r ROOM -n NICK -u USERNAME -p PASSWORD -c COLOR`
+`tinychat.py NICK ROOM` or the longform `tinychat.py -r ROOM -n NICK -u USERNAME -p PASSWORD -c COLOR`

 See also the [Commands](#commands) section below.